darianyang/ndpredict/README.md

 --
 * using reference data and methodology inspiration from: Jia L, Sun Y (2017) Protein asparagine deamidation prediction based on structures with machine learning methods.
 PLoS ONE 12(7): e0181347

 * reference paper uses Discovery Studio to calculate features, which is not open source or reproducible.
-Here, I am working on an fully automated feature calculation pipeline from an input PDB file using pure Python and refine a few of their metrics.
+Here, I am working on an fully automated feature calculation pipeline from an input PDB file using pure Python and I refined a few of their metrics.

 ## Copyright